c-snell/Documentation/Kubernetes-how-to/dashboard.md

 ### Accessing the Dashboard UI:

-To protect your cluster data, Dashboard deploys with a minimal RBAC configuration by default.
-Currently, Dashboard only supports logging in with a Bearer Token.
-To create a token for this demo, we will create an admin user.

 ### Command line proxy
 You can access Dashboard using the kubectl command-line tool by running the following command:
 ```